How to Prevent Candles From Cracking

-how to prevent candles from cracking
+Here are some tips to prevent candles from cracking: tips on avoiding candles cracking

 One of the best ways to prevent cracking candles is to prevent dirt from settling on the surface of the wax.
 This can cause the candle to burn unevenly, leaving soot behind.
 The problem can also be the result of impurities in the wax that happen during the manufacturing process.
 These impurities can ruin the entire candle.
 Additionally, long wicks can collect carbon and cause the candle to burn irregularly.